replab/replab/docs/docs/installation.md

 To use the library, the **RepLAB** folder must be added in Matlab or Octave.
 This can be done through the `replab_addpaths` scripts.

+## Additional resources
+**RepLAB** uses the [YALMIP](https://yalmip.github.io) interface to solve convex optimization problems.
+In order to use **RepLAB** for semidefinite programming, you will need to [install](https://yalmip.github.io/download/) and [configure](https://yalmip.github.io/tutorial/installation/) it on your system.
+At least one [SDP solver](https://yalmip.github.io/allsolvers/) is also needed, e.g. [SeDuMi](https://github.com/SQLP/SeDuMi).
+The proper functioning of YALMIP can be checked with the command `yalmiptest`.

 ## Testing